 Promotional Activities - Sellers also definitely help in promoting any product.
 How they arrange their products in their showcase is very important for manufacturers.
 Product placement is given utmost importance in any supermarket for this reason as part of their promotional activity for a product of some brand.

 Availability - The need for a particular product may arise anytime.
 So to fulfil that need, products are available with the retail traders.
 Whenever the consumer needs something, he can go to his local store and purchase that product.

 New Products - Retail traders can help the customers also by telling them about newer available products which could be more suitable to the consumer needs.
 Here, this is subject to the sellers’ desire to sell a particular product because it is more suitable or maybe because his profit margin on that product is higher.

 Convenience in Buying - As a consumer, there is a limit to how much we can store at our houses and even then we might need something urgently or at an odd hour.
 Retail traders give the consumer convenient buying time so that the consumer can purchase what he needs when he needs it.

 A Wide Selection of Goods - The options available at retail traders are wide-ranging giving the customer the freedom to purchase a product of whatever brand or quantity he wishes to.

-Services - In addition to these, consumers can also avail services like repairs or credit facilities if you are a regular customer at retail traders.
+Services - In addition to these, consumers can also avail themselves of services like repairs or credit facilities if you are a regular customer at retail traders.